Hiking in the

 REVIEWS "This book is well-thought-out and

 designed for efficiency.
-Liz has done a thorough job of summarizing how she
+Liz has done a thorough job of summarizing how she hiked

-hiked all the trails.
-"I bought this book hoping that it
+services and her general introductory remarks." – Amazon customer "I bought this book hoping that it

 would help me complete my new goal of hiking all the trails in the smokies.
 It is very detailed and sectioned to help you